jagsgill/Integrations/gateway-metrics-grafana-kubernetes/README.md

 ![Kubernetes services](./img/services.png)

 When connecting to the gateway with a Policy Manager, one can observe that there are 4 test services created in the "Test" repository.
-Test service 1 is simple routing to the "echo" service.
+Test1 is routing to the "echo" service.
 The other three test services are generating different errors that are visualized with Grafana.

 ![Test services](./img/testServices.png)